Jamil-M03/Bionic-Reader/README.md

   shortcut (`Ctrl+Alt+B` on Firefox, `Alt+Shift+B` on Chrome, both customizable).
 - Three fixation strengths: Low, Medium, High.
-- A built-in **PDF reader**: read PDFs with bionic emphasis while keeping the page's original layout, images, and figures — or turn bionic off for the exact original page.
+- A built-in **PDF reader**: read PDFs with bionic emphasis while keeping the page's original layout, images, and figures, or turn bionic off for the exact original page.
 A reflow mode is also available for a clean single-column read.
 - Unicode-aware: keeps contractions intact (don't, it's) and leaves numbers unbolded.